eyobodega/Simulate-MMU/README.md

 #### Page Replacement
 Thus far, this project has assumed that physical memory is the same size as the virtual address space.
 In practice however, physical memory is typically much smaller than a virtual address space.
 This phase of the project now assumes using a smaller physical address space with 128 page frames rather than 256.
+So at this phase, we have 2<sup>7</sup> entries in the page table (i.e., 128 pages).
 This change will require modifying your program so that it keeps track of free page frames as well as implementing a page-replacement policy using LRU (Section 10.4) to resolve page faults when there is no free memory.